TijsM/mixpanel-course/README.md

 [TODO] mixpanel course on defining north start metrics -> https://mixpanel.com/content/guide-to-product-metrics/full-report/

 Value moments are building blocks to good product adoption.
-The more value moments, the more oportunities to build a habit for the user.
+The more value moments, the more opportunities to build a habit for the user.

 _North Star metric or Focus metric_